graphcore/examples/nlp/t5/popxl/README.md

 ### Phased Execution and Batch serialisation <a name="pe"></a>
 If a model requires greater memory than the available on-chip memory, we can partition it into a series of smaller graphs and execute them in series on the IPU, using remote memory to store variables and input/output tensors between calls (activations).
 This is called phased execution.
 We recommend going through the tutorial [Phased Execution in MNIST example](https://github.com/graphcore/examples/tree/master/tutorials/tutorials/popxl/6_phased_execution).
-In the FLAN-T5 application we demonstrate this concept on a full sized model.
+In the Flan-T5 application we demonstrate this concept on a full sized model.
 As explained in the tutorial, **batch serialisation** is required to get the best performance from phased execution.
 It rearranges the gradient accumulation loop so that variables stored in remote memory are loaded just one time before the loop, while inputs are loaded inside the loop.
 Hence, we apply the batch serialisation transform to our phases graphs.

-### Code loading <a name="code_loading"></a>
-By default, the code for each phase is always live on the IPU.
-The code for each phase can instead be saved in remote memory and loaded to the IPU only when the phase needs to be executed.
-Enable the `code_load` flag in the configs to use this optimisation.

 ### RTS on activations  <a name="activations_rts"></a>
 When using phased execution, intermediate outputs (activations) need to be passed between phases.